-- A) Additional applicable requirements become applicable to the facility with remaining permit term of three (3) or more years. - B) Additional requirements, including excess emissions requirements, become applicable to this source under Title IV of the Clean Air Act.
-Excess emissions offset plans for this source shall become part of this permit upon approval by the U.S. EPA. - C) The Director or the U.S. EPA finds that a material mistake or that inaccurate statements were made in establishing the emissions standards or other terms or conditions of this permit. - D) The Director or the U.S. EPA determines that the permit must be revised or revoked to assure compliance with the applicable requirements.
+- A. Additional applicable requirements become applicable to the facility with remaining permit term of three or more years. - B. Additional requirements, including excess emissions requirements, become applicable to this source under Title IV of the Clean Air Act.
+Excess emissions offset plans for this source shall become part of this permit upon approval by the U.S. EPA. - C. The Director or the U.S. EPA finds that a material mistake or that inaccurate statements were made in establishing the emissions standards or other terms or conditions of this permit. - D. The Director or the U.S. EPA determines that the permit must be revised or revoked to assure compliance with the applicable requirements.

-2.28 Construction and Operation Permits [Sections 3Q-0100 and 3Q-0300]
+2.28 Construction and Operation Permits [Sections 3Q-0100 and-0300]

-A construction and operating permit shall be obtained by the permittee for any proposed new or modified facility or emission source which is not exempted from having a permit prior to the beginning of construction or modification, in accordance with all applicable provisions of Sections 3Q-0100 and 3Q-0300.
+A construction and operating permit shall be obtained by the permittee for any proposed new or modified facility or emission source which is not exempted from having a permit prior to the beginning of construction or modification, in following the procedures under Sec.
+3Q-0500 (except for Sec.
+3Q-0504) or a construction and operation permit following the procedures under Sec.
+3Q-0504 and filing a complete application to modify the construction and operation permit to meet the requirements of Section 3Q-0500.
+If the procedures under Sec.
+3Q-0504 are followed, the application to meet the requirements of Section 3Q-0500 shall be submitted: